-- 1. Following a whistle blown for a foul outside of the critical scoring area, the player who is awarded the free position, after coming to a stop, may continue the course of play without waiting for an additional whistle from a settled stance (both feet stationary on the ground and the ball positioned in the head of the crosse).
-The player fouled must take the free position within playing distance of the spot of the foul.
+1. Following a whistle blown for a foul outside of the critical scoring area, the player who is awarded the free position, after coming to a stop, may continue the course of play without waiting for an additional whistle from a settled stance (both feet stationary on the ground and the ball positioned in the head of the crosse).
+The player fouled must take the free position within 4 meters of the spot of the foul.
 The offending player shall move 4m from the player taking the free position as directed by the official.
-All players must move 4m away from the free position. - 2.
-Play will commence once the ball carrier steps or passes.
+All players must move 4m away from the free position.

+- 2. Play will commence once the ball carrier steps or passes.
 Once play has commenced, the defenders may engage in play with the ball carrier.
 A player taking the free position may wait until all players are moved 4m away, and then play may commence on the officials' whistle. - 3.
 Repeated failure to move away from the free position, failure to move behind the ball carrier, or self-starts from beyond the playing distance may result in the official stopping play, warning the offenders and restarting play on her whistle.
 This may result in a Delay of Game penalty. - 4.
-Self-Starts "Re-sets" - a.
-When a self-start is not executed correctly (too far away from spot of foul, no momentary pause, ball thrown in from out of bounds, defender encroaches before ball carrier has commenced play,) the official will blow their whistle, the offended player will be reset, and a self-start will be allowed. - b.
-Officials are encouraged not to further disadvantage the offended player by resetting play on defender encroachment unless it disadvantages their opponent. - c.
-Repeated mis-starts by offense or defense can be warned and upgraded to Delay of Game as necessary. - 5.
+If a player self-starts when self-starts are not permitted, the official will blow their whistle and award possession to the opposing team.
+Play shall be restarted on a whistle.
+Repeated false starts by offense or defense can be warned and upgraded to Delay of Game, if necessary. - 5.
 Self-start is not an option when: - a.
 The game clock is stopped - b.
-The foul is in the critical scoring area, excluding boundary restarts - c.
-A goal is scored
+There is a defensive foul in the critical scoring area - c.
+A goal is scored - d.
+There is an offside foul, alternative possession or an inadvertent whistle